 3. Exercise and Mental Stimulation

 Cane Corso dogs are energetic and intelligent, which means they need a lot of physical and mental stimulation to remain healthy and happy.
-Exercise and mental stimulation can help reduce anxiety, release pent-up energy, and promote relaxation.
+Here are exercises for Cane Corso to ignite physical and mental stimulation.
+And mental stimulation can help reduce anxiety, release pent-up energy, and promote relaxation.

 You can take your Cane Corso on daily walks, runs, or hikes, depending on their age and health status.
 You can also engage in games, such as fetch, tug-of-war, or hide-and-seek, to stimulate their minds and promote bonding.